OBOFoundry/OBOFoundry.github.io/id-policy.md

 ## Policy for OBO Foundry ontologies

-All OBO ontologies should use PURLs that have a base URL within their allocated space (in CURIE form these would be prefixed with their ID space)
+All OBO ontologies should use PURLs that have a base URL within their allocated space (in CURIE form these would be prefixed with their IDSPACE).

 ## Response to Web requests for OBO URIs